Learn How to Format Your CV

 - Background: This is usually personal information that doesn't fit into other parts of the CV including citizenship status, prolonged residence or studying abroad, and uncommon work or educational experiences.

 - Community Service: If you have substantial volunteering experience or contributions to a community, put them in a section together apart from the Work Experience section.
-This can include membership in campus-wide organizations (generally those that are service-based).
+It can include membership in campus-wide organizations (generally those that are service-based).

 - Activities List all the clubs that you have been active in.
 If this includes officer positions, list those too.